harleymckenzie/raycast-aws-tools-extension/README.md

    (e.g. "ec2", "rds").
 4. Select the instance you want to retrieve information for.

-## Supported Services
+## Configuration

-- EC2 (Elastic Compute Cloud)
-- RDS (Relational Database Service)
+Configure the following in Raycast preferences:
+- AWS Profile
-- ElastiCache
+- Default Region

-## Features

-- Retrieve instance details
-- Retrieve pricing information
+- Default Terminal (for SSH commands)

 ## License